tjFogarty/tj.ie-archived/content/posts/improving-client-side-performance.md

 WordPress users rejoice, you can choose from many solutions such as <a href="https://wordpress.org/plugins/autoptimize/" target="_blank" rel="noopener noreferrer">Autoptimize</a>, and <a href="https://wordpress.org/plugins/w3-total-cache/" target="_blank" rel="noopener noreferrer">W3 Total Cache</a> which brings more than just combining assets to the table.

-I'm not aware of up to date solutions for other platforms, but I'll add them here if I come across any.
+I'm not aware of up to date plugin solutions for other platforms, but I'll add them here if I come across any.

+If you're using npm, a quick solution might be to use the <a href="https://github.com/mishoo/UglifyJS2" target="_blank" rel="noopener noreferrer">UglifyJS</a> package.
+So after running `npm install uglify-js`, you can add a new `script` to your `package.json`:

+{{< highlight json >}}
+"scripts": {
+  "build": "uglifyjs src/vendor/jquery.js src/main.js -o dist/bundle.min.js -c -m"
+}
+{{< / highlight >}}

+The command `npm run build` then would combine and minify your JavaScript.
+The `-c`, and `-m` flags will compress and mangle your code.

 ## Service Workers